AKASH2907/pi-consistency-activity-detection/README.md

+Hi, I apologize for delay in releasing codes.
+Please wait till **end of April**.
+Really very busy with coursework and projects.
+Thanks for understanding.

 This is the official implementation of our work End-to-End Semi-Supervised Learning for Video Action Detection at CVPR'22.

 This is the command line argument to run the code respectively for variance and gradient maps: